norlab-ulaval/libnabo/README.md

-libnabo is a fast K Nearset Neighbor library for low-dimensional spaces.
+libnabo is a fast K Nearest Neighbour library for low-dimensional spaces.
 It provides a clean, legacy-free, scalar-type–agnostic API thanks to C++ templates.
 Its current CPU implementation is strongly inspired by [ANN], but with more compact data types.
 On the average, libnabo is 20% faster than ANN.

+libnabo depends on [Eigen], a modern C++ matrix and linear-algebra library.

 Usage
 -----

 libnabo is easy to use.
-For example, assuming that you are working with floats and that you have a point set `M` and a query point `q`, you can find the index `n` of the K nearest neighbors of `q` in `M`:
+For example, assuming that you are working with floats and that you have a point set `M` and a query point `q`, you can find the indexes `n` of the K nearest neighbours of `q` in `M`:

 	#include "nabo/nabo.h"
 	using namespace Nabo;